 Under normal circumstances, the fund invests at least 80% of its net assets (plus the amount of any borrowing for investment purposes) in equity securities that are tied economically to emerging market countries, which may include equity securities issued by companies domiciled in emerging market countries.
+Such investments may be represented by investments in securities of other investment companies that invest primarily in equity securities that are tied economically to emerging market countries.
 The fund generally defines emerging market countries as countries that are not included in the MSCI World Index of major world economies.
 However, countries included in this index may be considered emerging markets based on current political and economic factors.
 The fund may not always diversify its investments on a geographic basis among emerging market countries.

-The fund may invest, to a limited extent, in (1) bonds, including up to 10% of its total assets in bonds that are below investment grade, which are commonly known as "junk bonds," and (2) securities of other investment companies that invest in emerging markets.
+The fund may invest, to a limited extent, in (1) bonds, including up to 10% of its total assets in bonds that are below investment grade, which are commonly known as "junk bonds," and (2) securities of other investment companies, including exchange-traded funds ("ETFs"), that invest in emerging markets.
+The fund invests in securities of companies with varying market capitalizations.